 Watch: Head of Welfare – Resty

-The KDP’s welfare work benefits not only the children and elderly who are sponsored but also their families.
-(Sponsor a Child) (Sponsor an Elderly Person).
+The KDP’s welfare work benefits not only the children and elderly who are partnered but also their families.
+(Child Partnership) (Elderly Partnership).

 Here are some examples: